Arkesden

 Arkesden is a village and civil parish in the Uttlesford district of Essex, England.

 The village is 7 km south-west from Saffron Walden, approximately 6 mi from Bishop's Stortford, Hertfordshire, and 35 km north-west from the county town of Chelmsford.
 The Wicken Water stream flows through the village.

-Arkesden is referred to as "Archesdana" in the Doomsday book of 1086, located in the ancient hundred of Uttlesford.
+Arkesden is referred to as "Archesdana" in Domesday Book of 1086, located in the ancient hundred of Uttlesford.

-The parish, with its own council, is part of the parliamentary constituency of Saffron Walden, and according to the 2001 census, had a population of 363, increasing slightly to 366 at the 2011 census.
+The parish, with its own council, is part of the parliamentary constituency of Saffron Walden.
+At the 2021 census the parish had a population of 375.

 The 13th-century parish church is dedicated to St Mary the Virgin, heavily restored in 1855.
 The village has a village hall, on the church green, and one public house, the Axe and Compasses.

-The musician Steve Marriott (of rock band Small Faces) died in a fire at his home at Arkesden in 1991.
+The musician Steve Marriott, of rock band Small Faces, died in a fire at his home at Arkesden in 1991.